bvtterfly/laravel-valuestore/README.md

 $valuestore = Valuestore::make($pathToFile, ['key' => 'value']);
 ```

-All values will be saved as json in the given file.
+All values will be saved as json/yaml in the given file.

 When there are no values stored, the file will be deleted.